solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

    1. rewards distribution phase - during which the calculated epoch rewards for the active stake accounts are distributed.

+To help track and verify the reward distribution in the next phase, two new kinds of SysVar accounts are proposed : (a) `EpochRewardHistory` SysVar account and (b) `EpochRewardReserve` SysVar accounts.
+These SysVar accounts are updated at the boundary blocks (i.e. first and last blocks) in the reward calculation phase.
+More details of these two kinds of SysVar accounts are described in the following sections.

 ### Rewards Calculation

 Reward calculation phase computes all the rewards that need to be distributed for the active stake accounts, and partitions the reward into a number of chunks for distribution in the next phase.

-To help track and verify the reward distribution in the next phase, two new kinds of sysvar accounts are introduced: (a) `EpochRewardHistory` sysvar account and (b) `EpochRewardReserve` sysvar accounts.
-These sysvar accounts are updated at the boundary blocks (i.e. first and last blocks) in the reward calculation phase.
-More details of these two kinds of sysvar accounts are described in the following sections.

-The reward computation phase lasts *exactly* for `N` block heights since the beginning of the epoch.
-When reaching block height `N` after the start block of the `reward calculation phase`, the bank will mark it the end the `reward calculation phase`.

-On Solana Mainnet Beta with ~550K active stake accounts, the 90% cut-off of the epoch reward time for all the nodes is around 40 seconds.
-Note that this time includes both reward computation and reward distribution.
-The actual reward computation time could be less.
-However, to be conservative, we can safely assume the reward computation time to 40s.

-If we target 10% of the total block time for reward computation, this will give us `N=1000`, i.e. 40s/(400ms*10%).
-This parameter will be feature-gated and maybe updated in future.

-At the end of the `reward calculation phase`, aka. `Epoch_start + N` block height, the reward computation process is "barrier synchronized" with the bank replay process.
-If the reward calculation is slow and hasn't complete the computation at block-height `Epoch_start + N`, the bank replay process will block and wait until the reward computation is finished, before processing any blocks with height greater than `N`.
+Currently, on Solana Mainnet Beta with ~550K active stake accounts, it shows that epoch reward calculation takes around 10 seconds on average.
+This will make it impossible to perform rewards computation synchronous within one block.
+To make this work, a design of complete async reward computation is required.

+However, there are quite a few promising optimizations that can cut down the reward computation time.
+An experiment for reward calculation optimization (https://github.com/solana-labs/solana/pull/31193) showed that we can achieve the reward calculation time down to **40ms**.
+This is well below the 400ms block time.

-After the full rewards result is calculated, the result is partitioned into distribution chunks, which will be distributed during the `reward distribution` phase.
+Therefore, the following of the design is based on the above optimization.
+The reward calculation will be performed at the first block of the epoch.
+The full rewards result is calculated, the result is partitioned into distribution chunks stored in the bank, which will then be distributed during the `reward distribution` phase.

 To ensure that each block distributes a subset of the rewards in a deterministic manner for the current epoch, while also randomizing the